 2A.
-Preserve Existing Homeowner & Rental Hsg Units: The City had a goal to assist 5 LMI households with the NPP housing rehab loan program, however only 2 LMI household was assisted.
-The City will continue to identify residents in need of this assistance and work to achieve this annual goal.
+Preserve Existing Homeowner & Rental Hsg Units: The City had a goal to assist 10 LMI households with the NPP housing rehab loan program, and 1 LMI household was assisted in the program year.
+There are projects in different stages of development and the City report these in future CAPERs.
+The City will also continue to identify residents in need of this assistance and work to achieve this annual goal.

 2B.
-Provide Code Enforcement in LMI Neighborhoods: There was a goal to assist 5000 residents in LMI areas with code enforcement activities, and the City exceeded this goal with activities that benefit 59395 in low/mod areas.
+Provide Code Enforcement in LMI Neighborhoods: There was a goal to assist 5000 residents in LMI areas with code enforcement activities, and the City exceeded this goal with activities that benefit 59,395 in low/mod areas.

 2C.
-Provide for Homeownership Assistance: This goal is a long-term goal in the 5-Year Consolidated Plan, and there were no goals for this in the PY 2021 AAP.
+Provide for Homeownership Assistance: This goal is a long-term goal in the 5-Year Consolidated Plan, and there were no goals for this in the

+PY 2021 AAP.

 3A.
-Provide Supportive Services for Special Needs: There was a goal to assist 22000 special needs persons, and the City funded programs that assisted 1,037 special needs persons.
+Provide Supportive Services for Special Needs: There was a goal to assist 22,000 special needs persons, and the City funded programs that assisted 1,225 special needs persons.
 The City may revise this goal estimate in the future.

 3B.
-Provide Vital Services for LMI Households: There was a goal to assist 22000 LMI persons, and the City served 63,350 LMI persons.
-This was achieved through food programs which benefitted residents citywide and through the various programs such as youth, health and employment services.
+Provide Vital Services for LMI Households: There was a goal to assist 22,000 LMI persons, and the City served 60,500 LMI persons.
+This was achieved through food programs which benefitted residents citywide and through the various programs such as youth, employment services and health services.

 4A.
 Provide for Small Business Assistance: This goal is a long-term goal in the 5-Year Consolidated Plan.
-With CDBG-CV funds, the City continued to 39 small businesses negatively affected by COVID-19.
+With CDBG-CV funds, the City has now assisted 39 small businesses impacted by COVID-19.

 4B.
-Planned Repayment of Section 108 Loan: The City made a loan repayment of \$99,255 in PY 2021.
+Planned Repayment of Section 108 Loan: The City made a loan repayment of \$97,282.50 in PY 2022.
 This Section 108 loan repayment to HUD was for the demolition and environmental remediation of the former Insilco Factory H building site.